Skip to content

 The time to address the climate crisis is now.

 We all have a role to play.
-Everyone is welcome – we have over 8,000 members working in different industries with different skillsets and experience levels.
-Some members are just starting to learn about the climate crisis and others have been working on climate solutions for years.
+Everyone is welcome – we have over 10,000 members working in different industries with different skillsets and experience levels.
+Some members are just starting to learn about the climate crisis and others have been working on transforming the tech industry for years.

 We are just getting started